You’ve probably heard that babies cost a lot of money. Spoiler alert: It’s true. So how exactly do you financially prepare for one?

-There are many different kinds of life insurance policies as you can get—including term and whole life options.
+There are many different kinds of life insurance policies as you can get—including term life insurance and whole life insurance options.

 Regardless of which type you choose, you want to have life insurance so that your children are financially covered in the case of an emergency.

 A will outlines what happens to your kids in the event of your untimely death.
 Additionally, it gives direction on how your assets, including money, will be handled and who will handle it.

 Though there are tons of websites online where you can create a will, it’s much better to have an attorney walk you through your specific situation and create a plan and just for you.